Activiti/Activiti/docker/README.md

 ## Run Core Engine Services

+To use keycloak docker the entry 127.0.0.1       activiti-keycloak will be needed in hosts file.

-To run core engine services using docker just run the start.sh script.
+To run core engine services (inc keycloak as IDM) using docker then run the start.sh script.

 ## Run a Sample Application

-See the example repository on how to run a sample application in which all the core services are used and the engine can be interacted with using REST.
+See the spring boot sample app in the example repository on how to run a sample application in which all the core services are used and the engine can be interacted with using REST.

 ## Integration Tests